 Poor governance: The governments in developing countries mostly do not align their policies to the needs of the poorest population.
 There is a lack of strategies to promote agriculture in their own country in such a way that no-one goes hungry.
 Corruption is one of the greatest obstacles to development, land grabbing is a big problem.

 Waste of resources and climate change: If everyone in the world lived as the rich countries do, resources such as water and land would soon be exhausted.
 The consequences are borne by others: Expansion of deserts, soil erosion, water scarcity and extreme weather phenomena as a result of climate change are becoming particularly apparent in countries that already suffer from hunger and poverty.

 Undernourishment is not only a consequence of poverty, it also causes poverty, by being passed on from generation to generation – a vicious circle.
 If mothers-to-be are already undernourished, their children cannot develop correctly during the pregnancy and are frequently born prematurely and/or underweight.

 If a child already suffers from malnutrition in the womb, it has little chance of catching up on its underdevelopment.
 It often has a weakened immune system and is thus more susceptible to infectious diseases.
 The physical and mental development of the child is restricted, it has more difficulty concentrating and produces poorer school results.
 In addition, a malnourished child is also more prone to developing chronic diseases in adulthood.
 Both tend to lead to reduced physical and mental capacity in adulthood.
-And so the earning opportunities decrease, the poverty risk increases, the cycle continues.
+And so earning opportunities decrease and the risk of poverty increases – the cycle continues.